ben10dynartio/osm-power-grid-map-analysis/README.md

 * Set the desired BUFFER_DISTANCE (in meters) in `config.py`.
 This buffer is drawn auround substation to catch all power lines ending around.
 BUFFER_DISTANCE should be ideally 0, but in practise, we may need some tolerance.
 * Run the 3 step-scripts in the order.
 You can also run `run_all_scripts.py` to run all scripts at once and for several countries (configure the countries you want to process in the `COUNTRY_LIST` variable).

+### Using Podoma

+You can extract data from Podoma instead of Overpass.
+You will need a Podoma instance for it.

 ## Configure and export QGIS project